4Q175

 4Q175 (or 4QTest), also known as The Testimonia, is one of the Dead Sea Scrolls and was found in Cave 4 at Qumran in the West Bank.
 Only one sheet long, 4Q175 is a collection of scriptural quotations seemingly connected to a messianic figure.
-The manuscript was written in Hasmonean script of the early 1st century BCE and was edited by John Marco Allegro.
+The manuscript was written in Hasmonean script of the early 1st century BCE.

 Contents

 The Testimonia is a short document containing five Biblical quotations arranged in four sections concerning God's activities at the end-time.
 Only the last section is followed by an interpretation.
 The first three sections refer to future blessings which will come from three figures, a prophet similar to Moses, a messianic figure and a priestly teacher.

 The first section consists of two texts from Deuteronomy and refers to the prophet-figure who is like Moses (Deuteronomy 5:28-29; 18:18-19).
 The second section is an extract from a prophecy of Balaam about the Messiah-figure, who is similar to David (Numbers 24:15-17).
 This prophecy predicts "A star shall come out of Jacob and a sceptre shall arise out of Israel; he shall crush the temples of Moab and destroy all the children of Sheth."
 The third section is a blessing of the Levites, and of the Priest-Messiah who will be a teacher like Levi (Deuteronomy 33:8-11).
 The last section begins with a verse from Joshua (6:26), which is then expounded by means of a quotation from the Psalms of Joshua (see 4Q379).
 These verses show that the Qumran community was interested in the messianic prophecies found in the Tanakh.

 The message of those 5 verses are: